amrosaeed/Fluence-Service/Readme.md

        --name char-count-br
 ```

-This returned the service id **9454c078-1b68-4ae1-bb30-b82690d5fec0** which we can use later to interact with the service.
-(Your deployed service id will be different, or you can use this one for performing front end tests).
+Running this command returned the service id **9454c078-1b68-4ae1-bb30-b82690d5fec0** which we can use later to interact with the service.
+(Your deployed service id will be different, or you can use this one if you are only performing front end experiments).

 ### Fluence Developer Hub